 In June 1999, IIE received a grant from the Open Society Institute to create a new fund for thousands of students from Albania, Macedonia, and the former Yugoslavia, who were studying in the U.S. and could no longer support themselves financially.

 IIE-SRF formalized and seeks to endow the Institute's long history of assisting scholars under threat.
-It has enabled the Institute to issue academic fellowships to 610 scholars from more than 50 countries, arranging temporary academic appointments for them at over 300 host partner institutions around the world.
+It has enabled the Institute to issue academic fellowships to 868 scholars from 60 countries, arranging temporary academic appointments for them at over 415 host partner institutions in 46 countries around the world.